909-766-2226

 When it comes to workplace rights, California stands out for its robust labor laws, especially concerning breaks and meals in the workplace.
 If you’re an employee or an employer in California, comprehending the state’s lunch break law is crucial.
 This guide will highlight the key points for 2024 and explain how these laws differ from the federal law on lunch breaks.
-For those needing specific guidance, consulting an experienced employment attorney in Rancho Cucamonga can be invaluable.
+For those needing specific guidance, consulting an experienced employment attorney in Los Angeles can be invaluable.

 Key Points of California’s Lunch Break Law in 2024